- What is a voice bot?

 What is a voice bot?

-A voice bot is an artificial intelligence (AI) powered software used in contact centers that is capable of interacting with inbound callers.
-It captures, interprets, and analyzes a person’s vocal input and responds to them via voice using natural language processing (NLP) and machine learning, allowing a caller to navigate an IVR menu, explore self-service options, and be easily transferred to live agents if necessary.
+A voice bot is artificial intelligence (AI) powered software used in contact centers that can interact with inbound callers.
+It captures, interprets and analyzes a person’s vocal input and responds to them via voice using natural language processing (NLP) and machine learning.
+It, in turn, allows a caller to navigate an IVR menu, explore self-service options and be easily transferred to live agents if necessary.

 How do voice bots work?

-Automated speech recognition (ASR) technology helps the bot filter out insignificant sounds so it can focus on understanding the customer’s spoken language, intent, and accent.
+Automated speech recognition (ASR) technology helps the bot filter out insignificant sounds to focus on understanding the customer’s spoken language, intent, and accent.
 The technology works as a pre-speech recognition system.
-It breaks down the users’ vocal input into groups of information that are more easy to process than complex human speech.
+It breaks down the users’ vocal input into groups of information that are easier to process than complex human speech.

 Ambient sounds such as people chattering, car horns, and other disturbances are unavoidable when speaking into a microphone.
 These sounds can distort the relevant information in a message.
 However, using a neural network that functions similarly to the human brain, AI can differentiate between the actual message and the background noise.

 Step 3.
 Process information to find a logical response

 AI-driven voice bots categorize the simplified data to comprehend every element one more time.
 They use trained natural language processing (NLP) and natural language understanding (NLU) models to identify the actual meaning behind the message — based on user intent, sentiment analysis, and industry-specific use cases.
 This way, bots can narrow down logical and effective responses.